DHTMLX/docs-suite/docs/form/api/input/input_blur_event.md

 ---
 sidebar_label: blur
-title: blur
+title: JavaScript Form - blur Input Event
+description: You can explore the blur Input event of Form in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-`to do - check`
+# blur

-@short: fires on focus removal from a Input control
+@short: fires when an Input control has lost focus

-@signature:
+@signature: blur: (value: string | number) => void;

 @params:
-- value - the current value of the control
+`value: string | number` - the current value of the control

 @example:
 form.getItem("input").events.on("blur", (value) => {
     console.log("blur", value);
 });

-@relatedapi:
+@examplestop:

 @changelog: added v7.2